 This means different departments within your organisation can have their own branded sections of the LMS.
 External organisations and subcontractors can have sections too with their own access.

-• You want to add performance management and social, collaborative learning
+You want to add performance management and social, collaborative learning

-Totara also offers a performance management system and a Learning Experience Platform (LXP) that can integrate seamlessly with Totara Learn LMS to create a suite of learning and development tools all in one system, meaning it’s an incredibly powerful tool.
+Totara also offers a performance management system and Learning Experience Platform (LXP) functionality that can integrate seamlessly with Totara Learn LMS to create a suite of learning and development tools all in one system, meaning it’s an incredibly powerful tool.

 The performance management system allows you to modernise your performance management processes, prioritising regular employee check-ins and informal discussions over fixed, often annual performance reviews.

-The LXP encourages social, user-driven learning by promoting the most successful, engaging content to users and building a library of content curated by your own employees.
+The LXP features encourages social, user-driven learning by promoting the most successful, engaging content to users and building a library of content curated by your own employees.

-Hubken’s LMS solutions
+Hubken’s Moodle LMS and Totara solutions

 If you’re thinking about implementing a Moodle or Totara LMS at your organisation, it’s important to choose the right provider.